 Whether you’re in private practice or a hospital setting, the chief goal is to deliver the best care possible for patients.
 And thankfully, this is where healthcare analytics shine.
 By taking the time to look at the raw data your EHR is already collecting, you can identify areas of success to build on and where you can work to improve.

 Some ideas of areas to start here include:

 - Internal benchmarking between different locations

 - External benchmarking against the industry

-- Outcome-based key performance indicators (KPIs) like readmittance rates, average number of visits by condition, treatment success rates, alternative treatment success rates, intake assessment success, and patient satisfaction
+- Outcome-based vital performance indicators (KPIs) like readmittance rates, the average number of visits by condition, treatment success rates, alternative treatment success rates, intake assessment success, and patient satisfaction

 What’s My Next Step?

-Getting the most out of your data doesn’t have to be hard or a drain on your time and resources.
+Getting the most out of your data doesn’t have to be complicated or drain your time and resources.
 And it’s certainly not something that you have to do alone.
 If you’d like to see just how Net Health Therapy can help, we’d encourage and invite you to set up a time to chat with someone about your goals.
 Visit us at https://www.nethealth.com/solutions/hospital-outpatient-therapy/